mstksg/inCode/copy/entries/machines-1.md

 Remember that we are really doing `(runAuto myStreamAuto) undefined`, but because of how Haskell associates function calls, the parentheses are unnecessary.
-And besides, it kind of looks like `runAuto` is a two-parameter function with an Auto as the first parameter and the "influence"/"input" as its second.
+And hey, it kind of looks like `runAuto` is a two-parameter function with an Auto as the first parameter and the "influence"/"input" as its second.
 Which, due to the magic of currying-by-default, it really is!